santanunath/docker-mern-mysql-app/README.md

 ## Build and Dockerize a FullStack React app with Nodejs, MySQL and Nginx (proxy server)

-> Note: here CLASS based components are used

 Frontend: reacts
 Backend: nodejs + expressjs
 Database: MySQL
 Proxy Server: Nginx

-for backend, index.js is the main file. (port:3001 defined here)
+for backend, index.js is the main file. (port:4000 defined here)
-for frontend, /src/App.js is the main file
+for frontend, /src/App.js is the main file (port:3000)

 ## Step1:
 > Clone this repo in your PC/laptop/vps.
-$ git clone repo-url
+$ git clone <repo-url>

 ## Step2:
 > inside the 'frontend' directory